mfrailis/DAS/INSTALL.md

     make

 Now, you need to instantiate the schemas on the database.
+Before running the following target, you need to create in the back-end DBMS a database named "test_level2" and grant to the user referenced in the ~/.das/access.json config file the db-manager priviledges.

-    make db-all
+    make db-test_level2

-To test if everything if properly set, the unit tests should run without any error
+To test if everything if properly set, the unit tests should build and run without any error.

+	make unit_tests
     ./unit_tests